 65km – Standley Chasm to Telegraph Station along the Iconic Larapinta Trail taking the alternate high route on Section 3 between Standley Chasm and Jay Creek

 The 65km Standley Monster trail ultra marathon is through some of the most spectacular and runnable sections of the Larapinta Trail.
 Starting and finishing on Sunday from Standley Chasm.
 The route starts off steep and rugged for the first 13km and then flattens out with almost non-stop views of the West MacDonnell Ranges.
 Euro Ridge, 13kms from the finish line provides a final ‘sting in the tail’ with spectacular views as far as the eye can see to the the East, North and West.
-The 65km also incorporates a team relay option.

 Do not be fooled….this course is technical and demands respect!
 Very technical climbs and descents are interspersed with outstanding runnable flat hardpacked single track.
 You will start with your head torch and be approaching Gastrolobium Saddle at day break.
 From here you make your way through an ancient creek bed with dry waterfalls you’ll have to scramble down, large boulders, gum trees and more rocks will make up the rest of the journey to Millers Flat.
 Ascend to the high route and then blast away towards Alice Springs and the finish line.

 Proudly supported by Ekistica, this local Professional Advisory and Technical Consultancy firm work nationally and internationally on challenging technical and renewable energy projects.
 They connect people, place and technology and relate well to the remote challenges and the special connection to country that you as competitors will face during this event.

 ENTRY FEE INCLUSIONS:

 - Hard Copy Course Maps and GPX Files